Skip to content

 How Mount Fuji Became a World Heritage Landscape

-Era From 12th-century ascetic Buddhism through Edo-period Fuji-kō pilgrimages to modern conservation
+Era From 12th-century mountain practice, through Edo-period Fuji-kō pilgrimages, to modern conservation

-Patrons & Stewards Sengen-jinja shrine networks, oshi (pilgrim guides), local governments, and Japan’s Ministry of the Environment
+Patrons & Stewards Sengen shrine networks, oshi (pilgrim guides), local governments, and Japan’s environment agencies

-Place Yamanashi & Shizuoka Prefectures, ~100 km SW of Tokyo
+Place Yamanashi & Shizuoka Prefectures, about 100 km southwest of Tokyo

-People Pilgrims and mountain ascetics; artists such as Hokusai & Hiroshige
+People Pilgrims and mountain practitioners; artists such as Hokusai & Hiroshige

-Plan Summit-rim shrines and pilgrim routes integrated with lakes, springs, waterfalls, and sacred volcanic features
+Plan Routes and rituals linked with lakes, springs, waterfalls, and volcanic features

 World Heritage Facts & Visitor Numbers